vix-4800/waypaper/README.md

 # Waypaper

+> [!NOTE]
+> This is a fork of [Waypaper](https://github.com/anufrievroman/waypaper)
+> Please consider visiting the original repository to star and support the project.

+What was added:
+- Synchronization of wallpaper with `swaylock` lockscreen

+## About

 GUI wallpaper setter for Wayland and Xorg window managers.
 It works as a frontend for popular wallpaper backends like `swaybg`, `swww`, `wallutils`, `hyprpaper`, `mpvpaper`, `xwallpaper` and `feh`.
 See [demo](https://www.youtube.com/watch?v=O9OL7iH_KVY) and [documentation](https://anufrievroman.gitbook.io/waypaper).

 ![screenshot](screen.jpg)